1011025m/RobloxHomePatcher/README.md

 If you don't have python, you can grab an executable from Releases.
 Executable is built with PyInstaller.

-## TO-DO
-* Automatically pull content from the repository
-* Make it look more professional

 ## Technical Explanation
 When you launch Roblox from your browser, it will open a URI that launches the `RobloxPlayerLauncher.exe` first.
 The `RobloxPlayerLauncher.exe` handles client updates, and pass arguments it receives from your browser to the `RobloxPlayerBeta.exe`, which is the application (we call this the player client) that you use to actually play games.